coal0/Utilities/tkinter_autocomplete/README.md

 * `no_results_message` (string or `None`):<br />
   The message to display if no suggestions could be found for the current entry.<br />
-  This argument may include a formatting identifier (`{}`) which, during runtime, gets formatted as the current entry.
+  This argument may include a formatting identifier (`{}`) which, at runtime, gets formatted as the current entry.
 If `None` is specified, the listbox will instead be hidden until the next `<KeyRelease>` event.

 Let's play around with these arguments: